Clostridioides difficile toxin B

-Clostridium difficile toxin B is a cytotoxin produced by the bacteria Clostridioides difficile, formerly known as Clostridium difficile.
-It is one of two major kinds of toxins produced by C. difficile, the other being an related enterotoxin (Toxin A).
+Clostridioides difficile toxin B (TcdB) is a cytotoxin produced by the bacteria Clostridioides difficile.
+It is one of two major kinds of toxins produced by C. difficile, the other being a related enterotoxin (Toxin A).
 Both are very potent and lethal.

 Structure

 Toxin B (TcdB) is a cytotoxin that has a molecular weight of 270 kDa and an isoelectric point, pl, of 4.1.
 Toxin B has four different structural domains: catalytic, cysteine protease, translocation, and receptor binding.
 The N-terminal glucosyltransferase catalytic domain includes amino acid residues 1–544 while the cysteine protease domain includes residues 545–801.
 Additionally, the translocation region incorporates amino acid residues from 802 to 1664 while the receptor binding region is part of the C-terminal region and includes amino acid residues from 1665 to 2366.